 HR Application Process

 Qualified candidates are screened and interviewed by the supervisor within the hiring department.
-Depending on the pool of applicants and each school or department’s hiring timeline, it may take a week, a month or longer for selected candidates to be contacted.
+Depending on the pool of applicants and each department’s hiring timeline, it may take up to thirty days for selected candidates to be contacted.
 As an ever-changing and growing institution, new opportunities become available regularly.
-Please check the Job Opportunities web page often.
-We encourage you to apply for positions in which the job qualifications and your skills and goals best align.
+Please check the Staff Openings web page often.
+We encourage you to apply for a position in which the job qualifications and your skills and goals best align.

-2. Submit an employment application.
-The application may be submitted online.
-All contact information is located on the Contact Us webpage.
+2. Submit an online employment application.
 Your application represents your qualifications to hiring officials.
 Please answer each question with complete and accurate information.
 Each application requires an electronic resume or curriculum vitae and references.
-A cover letter and/or resume or curriculum vitae may also be submitted and are highly recommended to further highlight knowledge, skills, and abilities.
+A cover letter may also be submitted and are highly recommended to further highlight knowledge, skills, and abilities.
 Applicants may be considered for only one position at a time.

 4. Interviews will be scheduled by Human Resources.
-It is up to the hiring manager’s discretion which applicants are selected for interviews and Human Resources will contact applicants to confirm the details of the interview.
-Please be prepared to submit unofficial or official transcripts of all college and university coursework at the time of an interview.
-Due to the large volume of applications received, applicants not selected for an interview may not be contacted.
+Once candidates are selected, Human Resources will contact applicants to confirm the details of the interview.
+Please be prepared to submit unofficial or official transcripts of all college and university coursework at the time of an interview if stated in the job posting.
+Applicants not selected for an interview will be notified by email.

-6. A background investigation will be required.
-A background check will be requested prior to an offer of employment.
+8. A background investigation will be required.
+A background check will be required as a condition of the offer of employment.
 The potential candidate will be notified via email to provide necessary background check information and authorization.
-Human Resources will process the background check and notify the hiring manager upon completion.
-Specific jobs may also require a pre-employment physical, drug test, and/or agility test
+Human Resources will process the background check.
+Specific jobs may also require a pre-employment physical, drug test, and/or agility test.

-8. The new employee notification form, I-9 form, and other employment paperwork will be completed on or before the first work date.
+9. The new hire paperwork, to include an I-9 form, will be completed on or before the first work date.
 The new employee will be given information regarding when to start, where and when to arrive, and what documents to bring to verify eligibility to work in the United States.

 Employees interested in applying for current vacancies will need to submit an updated application to the Human Resources Department.
 Employees need to have worked in their present position for a minimum of 90 days before requesting a transfer.
 For further information or assistance regarding the transfer policy and current employment opportunities, please contact the Human Resources department at (918)495-7163.